techidaily/site-win11-tips/source/_posts/strategies-to-amend-out-of-memory-issues-in-hogwarts-adventures.md

  If you're experiencing the error despite having a GPU with higher specs than required, chances are that Hogwarts Legacy is not using it.
 Possibly, it's using your integrated GPU, whose specifications aren't that high, thus resulting in the error.
 Therefore, force the game to always use the dedicated GPU.

- One way to do so is by[forcing the game to use the dedicated GPU from your graphics software](https://www.makeuseof.com/how-to-set-default-gpu/) .
+ One way to do so is by [forcing the game to use the dedicated GPU from your graphics software](https://www.makeuseof.com/how-to-set-default-gpu/) .
 The process is simple, but there is a catch; Windows sometimes overrides software settings.
 It is more likely to happen if the power-saving mode is enabled on your device.
 Therefore, we don't recommend going this route.

  Instead, you can force the game to use your dedicated GPU via Windows settings.
 To do that, follow these steps: